Free Pick Up - National Newspapers

 -

-Your ABC pick up claim must be reported as a minimum as follows:
+Your ABC Free Pick Up claim must be reported as a minimum as follows:

 -

-Daily and Sunday publications (except copies distributed airside and on trains): must be reported on a net basis (i.e. those made available less copies not picked up by consumers).
+Daily and Sunday publications (except copies distributed airside and on trains): On a net basis (i.e. those made available less copies not picked up by consumers).

 -